skai111/db48x/doc/commands/menus.md

 Inside text, all characters related to the last entered character will be shown.
 For example, if you typed `A`, options to add accents to `A` or to select the Greek `α` or the related `ª` character.
-If no matching character is found, the `CharactersMenu` [characters menu](#CharactersMenu) is presented, allowing you to select specific characters from predefined categories.
+If no matching character is found, the `CharactersMenu` is presented, allowing you to select specific characters from predefined categories.

 ## CharactersMenu